lchacon-LANL/pixie3d/doc/README.txt

 # make BOPT=O pixie3d
 # make BOPT=O pixplot

 to generate pixie3d.petsc.x and pixplot.petsc.x (the parallel postprocessor).
+At this point, testing is not available for the parallel version.

 4.3> Special Makefile flags